Calculating Your Taxes

 Determining taxable income

-Once you know your AGI and the deductions and exemptions you qualify for, you can calculate your taxable income and your tax due.
-On the IRS website, you’ll find tips on taxable and nontaxable income as well as detailed tax tables (PDF)
+Once you know your AGI and the deductions you qualify for, you can calculate your taxable income and your tax due.
+On the IRS website, you’ll find tips on taxable and nontaxable income.

 What's your tax rate?